HelgeSverre/extractor/README.md

 ## Features

 - A convenient wrapper around OpenAI Chat and Completion endpoints.
-- Takes text as input and provides structured information.
+- Takes text as input and returns an array, or spatie/data in return,.
-- Includes a finely tuned prompt for parsing data.
 - Supports multiple input formats such as Plain Text, PDF, Images, Word documents, and Web content.
 - Integrates with [Textract](https://aws.amazon.com/textract/) for OCR functionality.